|

 Can you pray in Hagia Sophia?
 Many people gather inside Hagia Sophia just before Maghrib prayer time

-I am just behind the rope here, but it isn’t prayer time yet, so everyone can roam freely
+I am just in front of the rope here, but it isn’t prayer time yet, so everyone can roam freely

 Can Muslim women pray in Hagia Sophia?